PiSugar/suit-cases/pisugar3-whisplay-chatbot-fdm/README.md

 # PiSugar3 Whisplay Chatbot for Pi Zero 2w

 This enclosure is suit for FDM 3D Printer.
-Tested on Bamboo Lab H1S using PLA material.
+Tested on Bambu Lab H1S using PLA material.

 #### Screw Type
 `M2*3 countersunk screw` x 8